szabo06adam/Document-Background-Removing-Tool/README.md

 C++ project that automatically recognises and whitens parts of a digital image taken of a text document which do not contain any useful information.
 In addition it also improves readability by minimising the difference in lighting conditions across the image (brightening shadows).
 This is meant to be more of a resource than a ready to use program.
 The example main.cpp is by all means just an example; although it does work, it is very simple and it lacks error handling.
 Main use case is when you take a picture of a text only document with your phone (possibly by using Microsoft Lens or something similar) and the otherwise uniformly white paper is far from pure white and/or there are different colours of white appearing in the image (shadows, reflections and similar effects can cause this easily).
-This algorithm aims to make compression more efficient (by creating a large continous uniformly white area) and make images more readable.
+This algorithm aims to make compression more efficient (by creating a large continuous uniformly white area) and make images more readable.

 ## Prerequisites (dependencies)
 In order to compile and use the program you need the following libraries: